HugeSpaceship/Patchwork/README.md

 ## Installation

-As mentioned at the top of this file, the easiest and most recommended way of installing Patchworks is via [Refresher](https://github.com/LittleBigRefresh/Refresher/releases/latest), the following instructions are intended for advanced users only.
+As mentioned at the top of this file, the easiest and most recommended way of installing Patchworks is via [Refresher](https://github.com/LittleBigRefresh/Refresher/releases/latest); the following instructions are intended for advanced users only.

 The game's EBOOT needs to be patched to allow it to load the SPRX, [SPRXPatcher](https://github.com/NotNite/SPRXPatcher) is a tool that seemingly enables this quite well.

-Once you've patched your EBOOT all you should need to do is put the SPRX file in the place you specified when running SPRXPatcher and optionally put a `patchworks_lobby_password` in `/dev_hdd0/tmp` if you want to play with friends.
+Once you've patched your EBOOT all you should need to do is put the SPRX file in the place you specified when running SPRXPatcher and optionally put a `patchwork_lobby_password.txt` in `/dev_hdd0/tmp` if you want to play with friends.
 If you don't specify a password file, the library will randomly generate a password on boot to ensure safety (effectively disabling multiplayer).